 Tips in Turning Complaints To Positive Learning Opportunity

 Criticism helps grow your business.
 Each criticism has to be taken constructively to get the best benefit out of it.
 As a business owner, you cannot be hands-on with every complaint that will come along your way.
 You can hire a dedicated staff that will take care of the customer Cleaning issues and complaints.

 Emotion plays a big part in handling complaints.
 This is also the reason why customer cleaning service jobs are sometimes exhausting.
 People tend to deliver negative feedback in many ways.

 Some people can be diplomatic, but some can be insensitive.
-Here are helpful tips on how will you convert complaints to a positive customer’s experience.
+Here are helpful tips on how will you convert complaints into a positive customer experience.

 Do not take the complaint personally